jndeng/DACSDC-DeepZ/README.md

 cd $INFERENCE_ROOT/script
 python main.py
 ```
-3. Wait until the process is finished, and then you will find the inference result of each image in `$INFERENCE_ROOT/data/result/xml`, where each .xml file contains the predicted box of the corresponding image.
+3. Wait until the process is finished, and then you can obtain the inference result of each image in `$INFERENCE_ROOT/data/result/xml`, where each .xml file contains the predicted bounding box of the corresponding image.
 Besides, the speed of the model will be recorded in `$INFERENCE_ROOT/data/result/time/time.txt`.